SachinCoder1/Learn-blockchain/README.md

     1. User Gets notified wheneve a transaction has been done.
     2. Owner of that smart contract is also notified.
     3. It has low cost storage.
+    4. Can be accessed from frontend to get the all Emitted data.
+We can filter the data if the event is indexed.

   ## 22. What is Fallback Function in Solidity ?